Lucas-fra1508/Lucas-fra1508/README.md

 - About me:

-Hello how are you?
-Let me introduce you!
+Hello, How are you?
+Allow me to introduce myself!!
 My name is Lucas França, I am 27 years old, I am Brazilian and I live in the city of Florianópolis - Santa Catarina.
 I'm starting out as a Front-End Developer.

 - Age: 27 years (15/08/1995)
 - Where I live: Florianópolis/Santa Catarina